tsahara/r7rs/content/basic.md

 accompanies the description of the primitives for manipulating the objects in the appropriate sections of chapter~\ref{initialenv}.

-\section{Storage model}
+## 3.4.
+Storage model
 \label{storagemodel}

 Variables and objects such as pairs, strings, vectors, and bytevectors implicitly denote locations\mainindex{location} or sequences of locations.
 A string, for example, denotes as many locations as there are characters in the string.
 A new value can be
 stored into one of these locations using the {\tt string-set!} procedure, but the string continues to denote the same locations as before.